-However, the expiration of a battery is different from the expiration of a food product.
+However, a battery’s expiration differs from the expiration of a food product.
 It doesn’t start to smell or go rancid, but when it expires, it merely means that you can’t expect it to have a full life anymore.
-It may, but the manufacturer of the battery cannot guarantee that you can take full advantage of the original battery life after the expiration date.
+It may, but the manufacturer cannot guarantee that you can take full advantage of the original battery life after the expiration date.

 Some batteries have faster discharge rates than others.
 It varies based on the brand and type of battery.
-You can’t compare different batteries in this way since they operate using different chemical reactions in the battery’s interior (Source: Battery Junction).
+You can’t compare different batteries in this way since they operate using various chemical reactions in the battery’s interior.

 You might wonder what exactly it is that causes batteries to lose charge.
 The expiration date on a package of batteries depends on how long it will take for all of the energy inside the battery to be consumed.
-There is a chemical reaction inside the battery that generates energy, causing the structure to consume energy even when you aren’t actively using it.
+A chemical reaction inside the battery generates energy, causing the structure to consume energy even when you aren’t actively using it.

 For example, in a lithium battery, the lithium concentration in the cathode will go down over time because it will combine with the anode material.
 This chemical reaction is irreversible.
-However, as with any other type of battery, the storage conditions can make a significant difference.
-High humidity and temperatures can accelerate the chemical reactions that contribute to the deterioration of the battery (Source: Live Science).
+However, as with any other battery, the storage conditions can significantly change.
+High humidity and temperatures can accelerate the chemical reactions contributing to the battery’s deterioration.

 There are a few different parameters that you can use to figure out how long batteries last.
 There is run time, cycle life, and shelf life.
-The answer also depends on the specific type of battery that you are using (Source: Battery Universe).
+The answer also depends on the specific type of battery that you are using.

-- Run time is how long a battery is going to last in a single usage.
+- Run time is how long a battery will last in a single usage.
 This will depend on the device since each device will consume a different amount of energy per unit of time (this parameter is referred to as a watt-hour).
-Also, devices sometimes consume more energy when they are older.
+Also, devices sometimes consume more power when they are older.
 This does not apply to a battery that is in storage.

-- The cycle life is how many complete charges and discharges can be done on a rechargeable battery before it is no longer working.
+- The cycle life is how many complete charges and discharges can be done on a rechargeable battery before it no longer works.
 Even though a battery is rechargeable, it will only have a finite number of cycles.

 The definition of shelf life differs somewhat for rechargeable batteries; in this case, the shelf life is how long the battery pack can go unused without losing its charge before you have to recharge it completely.